-If you need more information call Accolade Member Services number on your ID card.
+If you need more information call the Member Services number on your ID card.

-Your Rights to Appeal
+Your Right to Appeal

-For purposes of these Appeal provisions, "claim for benefits" means a request for benefits under the plan.
+For purposes of these Appeal provisions, "claim for benefits" means a request for benefits under the Plan.
 The term includes both pre-service and post-service claims.

-- A pre-service claim is a claim for benefits under the plan for which you have not received the benefit or for which you may need to obtain approval inadvance. - A post-service claim is any other claim for benefits under the plan for which you have received the service.
+- A pre-service claim is a claim for benefits under the Plan for which you have not received the benefit or for which you may need to obtain approval in advance. - A post-service claim is any other claim for benefits under the Plan for which you have received the service.